millbo01/millbo01.github.io/_pages/ipf/six-tiers.md

 Observers often mistake T4 optimization for greed or materialism, when it's actually instrumental pursuit of what T4 converts into for their dominant tier.

 Someone optimizing wealth for T1 (family security) looks identical to someone optimizing for T2 (status) or T3 (safety buffer), but the underlying motivation differs.
 Same behavior, different tier drivers.

+### T4 on T2: The Negative Indicator
+A specific and diagnostically important misapplication of T4 resources is their deployment toward T2 reputation management - PR budgets, communications teams, narrative campaigns, ESG signalling, awards participation, and brand-level values statements.
+Conventional analysis treats this expenditure as neutral or positive - evidence that the institution takes its reputation seriously.
+IPF analysis inverts this.
+Resources spent on facade maintenance are not invested in reducing the gap between presented and actual performance.
+They are extracted from the productive core and consumed entirely in sustaining the fiction.
+Every pound spent on reputation management is a pound not spent on closing the underlying gap.
+And because the facade must expand to keep pace with a widening gap, the spend grows as a function of the gap itself - a compounding drain, not a fixed overhead.
+This means T4 deployment on T2 signals functions as a parasitic load on the system.
+The energy is gone.
+It produces no productive output.
+And it increases as institutional drift increases, because more drift requires more facade to cover it.
+The practical consequence: In any diagnostic context - due diligence, governance review, institutional assessment - T4 expenditure on T2 reputation should be treated as a negative signal correlated with drift severity, not a positive signal of institutional quality.

 ---